 George Carver Clerk, an early phytopathologist and mycologist in West Africa, passed away in the Ghanaian capital, Accra, on 2nd May, 2019.
 An academic based at the University of Ghana, Legon, his childhood fascination with plants led him to study botany in university rather than opt for medicine.
 George Clerk’s lifelong interest in plant science can be harkened back to 1843 when his Jamaican great-grandfather, the Rev. Alexander Worthy Clerk, a trained teacher, arrived in colonial Ghana, from the West Indies, among 24 Moravians selected by the Danish minister, the Rev. Andreas Riis and the Basel Mission Society of Switzerland, to establish formal education in the country.
-These Jamaican Moravians had sailed to the Gold Coast with seedlings including those of breadfruit, guava, pear, cocoyam, cocoa and sweet potato to grow on their farms in southern Ghana; crops which have now become staples in the Ghanaian agricultural economy.
+These Caribbean Moravians had sailed to the Gold Coast with seedlings including those of breadfruit, guava, pear, cocoyam, cocoa and sweet potato to grow on their farms in southern Ghana; crops which have now become staples in the Ghanaian agricultural economy.

 Eight decades later, George Clerk’s father, the Rev. Carl Henry Clerk, an educator and Presbyterian minister, would be awarded a scholarship by the Phelps Stokes Fund of New York to study agricultural science at the Tuskegee Institute in Alabama in the United States.
 Among Carl Clerk’s professors at Tuskegee was the acclaimed American botanist and inventor, George Washington Carver.
 On 29th July, 1931 when George Carver Clerk was born in Accra, his father named him in honour of his lecturer Carver, whose mentorship had left a lasting impression on the senior Clerk.
 G. C. Clerk’s mother, Martha Ayorkor Clerk, née Quao, a merchant’s daughter and a businesswoman, was of patrician matrilineage.

 Clerk’s first exposure to experimental science was in his father’s backyard garden, where lettuce, onion, pepper, sweet potato and tomato were cultivated for home consumption.
 Under his father’s tutelage and guidance, grape seeds under regulated climatic conditions were also planted in this natural laboratory.
-More broadly however, Clerk was nurtured in a family culture that valued a ‘life of the mind’ and public service.
+More broadly, Clerk was nurtured in a family culture that valued a ‘life of the mind’ and public service.
 He followed the example of his illustrious forebears, who were pioneers in multiple scholarly areas in Ghana, particularly in architecture, education, medicine and public health.

 Raised in a notable Presbyterian household, he served as a lay preacher at the Protestant churches he had attended in Port Harcourt and Accra.
 His grandfather, the Rev. Nicholas Timothy Clerk trained in theology and languages in Baden-Württemberg, Germany and in Basel, Switzerland.
 In the late 19th and early 20th centuries, N. T. Clerk promoted progressive ideals in education in Ghana, especially at the second-cycle level and literacy among girls and women, who had very few opportunities at the time.

 He was a natural artist and his former students affectionately recall his elegant plant anatomical drawings and beautiful handwriting, which they dubbed “an artistic show.”
-Privately however, George Clerk was talented in sewing and apparel design; his artistry extended to the kitchen – his family remembers him for his culinary skills.
+Privately however, George C. Clerk was talented in sewing and apparel design; his artistry extended to the kitchen – his family remembers him for his culinary skills.
 He was predeceased by his two oldest children, Judith and George, Jnr.
 He is survived by his children, Nicholas, Theodore, Daniel and Dinah; his brothers, Arnold and Henry; and four grandchildren.

 George Carver Clerk (1931 – 2019)